Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 # Compare the workflow versions

 The comparison function of the workflow enables to compare two versions of a workflow.
-You can use it to compare a workflow to any other version available on the current instance.
-It is possible to edit the JSON code directly in the compare view, so that you can use it to compare a workflow to with a version available on another instance.
+You can use it to compare a workflow to any other version of it available on the current instance.
+Because you can edit the JSON code directly in the compare view, you can compare a workflow to a version available on another instance, too.
 You can use this function for displaying change logs as well as to be able to do software-audits.

 ## Compare the workflow version with another version